Nor the Moon by Night: Development

-Joy Packer's novel was published in 1957.
-Film rights were bought by Sir John Davis of the Rank Film Organisation, in part because Davis' wife Dinah Sheridan was a fan of the novel.
+Joy Packer's novel Nor the Moon by Night was published in 1957.
+Film rights were bought by John Davis of the Rank Film Organisation, in part because Davis's wife Dinah Sheridan was a fan of the novel.
 Packer later wrote she sold the rights via a "contract which reduced me to nothing and made me feel like the man who sold his shadow to the devil".

 In the late 1950s, the Rank Organisation made a series of adventure films in colour shot on location which were aimed at the international audience.
 These included The Black Tent, Robbery Under Arms, Ferry to Hong Kong, Campbell's Kingdom and Nor the Moon by Night.

-The film was directed by Ken Annakin.
+The film was directed by Ken Annakin who was making it under a two picture contract he had with Rank.
 He says that he did not really want to do the job.
-The film he really wanted to make was The Singer Not the Song.
+The film he really wanted to make was The Singer Not the Song but when he could not get the casting he wanted for that film he decided to make the second film under his deal, Nor the Moon by Night.
 He agreed because it gave him the chance to see South Africa.
+He later wrote "At this period, both Guy and I believed we could turn almost any material into a viable screenplay, and the opportunity to travel again and make a movie with the easygoing John Stafford finally swept away any scruples I had.
+'It’s really only just to give us time to hook Brando and make the big movie next', he assured me."

-Packer says producer John Stafford flew out to South Africa to meet with her and secure her help in making the movie.
+Packer says producer Stafford flew out to South Africa to meet with her and secure her help in making the movie.
 He showed her the script which she found "amazingly fresh and new.
 The basic situation and a few names and places were vaguely familiar.
 I recognised none of the dialogue and only part of the action, but the story sounded exciting."